amir00700/Assignment2--part-/README.md

 added header and footer to the website

-stylesheet borrowed from bootstrap website this website database connected mongodb atlas
+stylesheet and navvar borrowed from bootstrap website this website database connected mongodb atlas